Environmental Impact Assessments (FOI)

-Authored by States of Jersey and published on 12 November 2018.
+Authored by Government of Jersey and published on 15 May 2019.

 Prepared internally, no external costs.

-The Minister for the Environment has agreed to waiver the requirement to provide an environmental impact assessment for a number of developments that under the Planning and Building (Environmental Impact) (Jersey) Order 2006 would otherwise require one.
+The number of requests made to the Planning Department to waive the requirement to submit an environmental impact assessment as set out in the Planning and Building (Environmental Impact) (Jersey) Order 2006 in the last 10 years.

 Article 23 Information accessible to applicant by other means